 We streamline visits to reduce your time in office

 1. Consider postponing well visits if you are ill, or have been exposed to a communicable disease

 2. Cancel your visit if you are feverish, have lost your sense of smell/taste, have had recent high-risk travel, have tested positive to Covid-19 (or are awaiting test results), have been exposed to Covid-19, or have been instructed to quarantine.

 3. Come to our office alone unless you need a chaperone.

 4. Bring only the bare essentials with you to your visit.
 Avoid wearing makeup, nail polish, jewelry, and accessories.

-6. Wear a face mask in the building.
+5. Wear a face mask in the building when Covid rates are high.
 Use hand sanitizer when you enter our office, and as you leave.

-7. Allow us to take your temperature and screen you upon your arrival with a no-contact thermometer.
+6. Allow us to take your temperature and screen you upon your arrival with a no-contact thermometer when necessary.

-9. Limit yourself to essential discussions with Dr. Goldwasser and her staff to reduce your time in the office.
+8. Limit yourself to essential discussions with Dr. Goldwasser and her staff to minimize your time in the office.

 Risk factors for serious infection include: advanced age, obesity, diabetes, hypertension, cancer, immunosuppression, some pulmonary disease, and cardiovascular disease.
 If you have one or more risk factors, please call us so that we can advise you on your dermatologic care.